Willy Adames Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in MLB.
+- The Reds pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds' 4.83 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to allow 120 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Reds allow the fifth-most home runs in baseball (123 total, 1.3 per game).

-- Abbott makes the start for the Reds, his eighth of the season.
-He is 4-1 with a 2.38 ERA and 48 strikeouts through 41 2/3 innings pitched.
+- Lively (4-5 with a 3.83 ERA and 50 strikeouts in 51 2/3 innings pitched) makes the start for the Reds, his ninth of the season.

-- His last appearance was on Saturday, July 8 against the Milwaukee Brewers, when the lefty tossed 4 1/3 innings, surrendering six earned runs while allowing nine hits.
+- In his most recent appearance on Sunday, the right-hander threw 5 2/3 innings against the Milwaukee Brewers, giving up one earned run while surrendering four hits.

-- The 24-year-old has put up a 2.38 ERA and 10.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .192 to his opponents.
+- In 10 games this season, the 31-year-old has put up a 3.83 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.